-Broad Based Admissions shall mean the consideration of non-academic and academic information (other than the admission average and pre-requisite courses) in undergraduate admission decisions.
+Broad-Based Admission shall mean the consideration of non-academic and academic information (beyond the admission average and prerequisite courses) in undergraduate admission decisions.

-course grade shall mean the school-issued percentage grade for a course.
+Course grade shall mean the school-issued percentage grade for a course.

-examination grade shall mean the percentage grade result of the provincial examination.
+Examination grade shall mean the percentage grade result of the provincial examination.

-direct-entry undergraduate program shall mean a course of study offered by the University leading to a degree to which applicants are generally admitted based primarily upon either their secondary school academic performance or transfer from a comparable program at another post-secondary institution.
+Direct-entry undergraduate program shall mean a course of study offered by the University leading to a degree to which applicants are generally admitted upon either their secondary school academic performance or transfer from a comparable program at another post-secondary institution.